eigenein/python-as3/README.md

 #### Interactive shell

-The package contains a command-line utility to test the interpreter:
+The package contains an interactive shell to play around with the interpreter:

 ```text
 $ as3 --shell